-The Council has appointed the Deputy Chief Executive / Group Director - Finance, Digital and Frontline Services as the officer with Section 151 responsibilities to exercise delegated powers to make decisions in respect of operational matters of the Pension Fund investments and administration.
+The Council has appointed the Director of Finance and Digital Services as the officer with Section 151 responsibilities to exercise delegated powers to make decisions in respect of operational matters of the Pension Fund investments and administration.
 An Investment and Administration Advisory Panel has been formed to support him in this capacity.
 This is made up of:

-- Service Director Finance and Improvement Services (Deputy Section 151 Officer) - Service Director Pensions, Procurement and Transactional Services - Service Director Finance Services - Principal Accountant, Treasury and Pension Fund Investments - Senior Accountant, Treasury and Pension Fund Investments - Independent Advisors
+- Service Director Finance and Improvement Services - Service Director Pensions, Procurement and Transactional Services - Head of Finance (Education and Financial Reporting) - Principal Accountant, Treasury and Pension Fund Investments - Senior Accountant, Treasury and Pension Fund Investments - Independent Advisors

 Both the Committee and the Panel meets quarterly.
-The Council is not strictly a trustee (technically, this is the Ministry of Housing, Communities and Local Government (MHCLG)) but acts in a quasi - trustee role.
+The Council is not strictly a trustee (technically, this is the Ministry for Housing, Communities and Local Government) but acts in a quasi - trustee role.